thesofproject/sof-docs/developer_guides/firmware/component-tutorial/tut-i-basic-fw-code.rst

 The constructor:

 * Allocates the memory, usually in two steps.
 Both allocations are done from the SOF_MEM_ZONE_RUNTIME heap that should be used by the application layer which includes processing components.

   * First, a common context for the device is allocated including some extensions specific for a component class.
-In this example the component device is based on the ``struct sof_ipc_comp_process``, used for processing components.
+In this example, the component device is based on the ``struct sof_ipc_comp_process``, which is used for processing components.
 Component's parameters received from the IPC request are copied to the allocated space. :cpp:func:`comp_alloc()` used for the first allocation guarantees that all important parts of the ``dev`` are initialized as well.

-  * The second allocation acquires memory for the private data of amplifier instance, ``struct amp_comp_data``.
+  * The second allocation acquires memory for the private data of the amplifier instance, ``struct amp_comp_data``.
 This structure contains a placeholder at the moment.
 You will redefine it later to store run-time parameters of the instance.
 Note how the private data is attached to the device by calling ``comp_set_drvdata()``.
 You will use symmetric ``comp_get_drvdata()`` to retrieve the private data object from the device object later while implementing other handlers.